vishaltak/gitlab-development-kit/doc/howto/kerberos.md

    kinit user@GDK.TEST
    ```

-   You'll be asked to enter the password set for the specified user principal.
+   You are asked to enter the password set for the specified user principal.

 1. Confirm that you got a ticket by running `klist`.
 You should see something like: